sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-salesforce-connector.md

 1. Select **Next**.
 1. On the **Choose tables to sync** page, select the `Contacts` and `Accounts` tables that you want to sync.
 To maintain the relationship about the linked data between the records, we recommend that you select both tables.
 1. Select **Next**.
-1. In the **Column mapping** section, follow these steps:

-    1. Map the source and destination columns.
+1. For each table that you selected, in the **Column mapping** section, map the source and destination columns.
 You can also update the predefined mappings according to your business needs.
 The source column shows only fields that have a [compatible data type](#data-types-supported-in-dataverse).
-    1. Repeat the steps for the selected tables.

 1. Select **Next**.
 1. On the **Teams permissions** page, select the Teams permission.
 The Team ID is used to write data to Dataverse.
 Therefore, it must have read and write permissions on the selected tables.
 Otherwise, data synchronization fails.
 Learn more in [Teams in Dataverse](/power-platform/admin/manage-teams).
 1. On the next page, review the mappings for each table that you selected.
 You can go back and change settings as you require.